AI Psychosis” Is Just Moron Psychosis

 Teen Mode, Panic Mode: How “AI Safety” Turns Into Digital Overreach

+Part of the AI Mutiny hub — Chatrodamus field notes on artificial intelligence, Big Tech, digital scams, bots, propaganda, and everyday AI use.
 Tragedies are real.
 But the response is predictable: more restrictions, more liability shielding, and less useful AI for the grown-ups who can tell reality from a chatbot.
-OpenAI is tightening guardrails for teen users (13–17).
-On paper, that sounds like “common sense.”
-In practice, it raises the same question we see everywhere in modern America: … Read more
+OpenAI is tightening guardrails for … Read more

 What Six Months of Beating on AI Taught Me (So You Don’t Have To)